 1. At First, press Windows Key+X together.

-2. Then select Command Prompt (Admin) from the list of options displayed.
+2. Select Command Prompt (Admin) from the list of options displayed.

-3. Now, let’s assume that you want to take ownership of a folder Software located inside D drive.
+3. Now, let’s assume you want to take ownership of a folder Software inside D drive.
 The full address of the drive is D:\Software.

 4. Then type the following inside the command prompt:

-6. Finally, a message named as Successfully process 1 files; Failed processing 0 files will be displayed.
+6. Finally, a message named Successfully process one file; Failed processing 0 files will be displayed.

 Hence by following the above steps, you are transferring the ownership of the faltering folder to your own.
-By doing so, the Destination Folder Access Denied: You Need Permission to perform this action Windows 10 issue would be resolved.
+The Destination Folder Access Denied: You Need Permission to perform this action Windows 10 issue would be resolved by doing so.
 Therefore you will be free from the problem.
 If it didn’t work out for you, No problem!
-You can try the next method to fix the issue.
+You can try the following method to fix the issue.

 Method 2: Ownership Registry File installing approach

-1. First of all, download the following registry file using this link.
+1. First, download the following registry file using this link.

-2. The first file InstallTakeOwnership.reg is used to take the ownership of a particular file or folder and the second file RemoveTakeOwnership.reg is mainly used to uninstall the InstallTakeOwneship registry software.
+2. The first file InstallTakeOwnership.reg, is used to take ownership of a particular file or folder,r, and the second file RemoveTakeOwnership.re,g, is mainly used to uninstall the InstallTakeOwneship registry software.

-3. Afterwards, downloading the above two files click on the InstallTakeOwnership and install it.
+3. Afterwards downloading the above two files, click InstallTakeOwnership and install it.

-4. After it has completely installed, then go to the file or folder whose ownership you would like to transfer.
-Right-click on it and you will notice a new option named as “Take Ownership.”
+4. After completely installing it, go to the file or folder with ownership you would like to transfer.
+Right-click on it, and you will notice a new option named “Take Ownership.”
 Click on it.

-5. Afterwards, by doing this your ownership will be transferred to the respective file or folder and the issue will be resolved.
+5. Afterwards, your ownership will be transferred to the individual file or folder, and the issue will be resolved.

-6. After following the above steps & installing the RemoveTakeOwnership registry file which you downloaded previously, you can restore the registry settings back to the original.
+6. After following the above steps & installing the RemoveTakeOwnership registry file you downloaded previously, you can restore the registry settings to the original.

-Thus, by going through the above steps, the Destination Folder Access Denied issue will be gone into the air like thin smoke.
+Thus, going through the above steps, the Destination Folder Access Denied issue will go into the air like thin smoke.

 Method 3: Manual Ownership Transfer Approach

-If the above methods didn’t work for you, then you can adopt the following foolproof way which is sure to resolve the issue mentioned above and finally rid you of the menacing problem which has been tormenting you from a long time.
+Suppose the above methods didn’t work for you.
+In that case, you can adopt the following foolproof way, which will resolve the abovementioned issue and finally rid you of the menacing problem that has been tormenting you for a long time.

-1. At First, navigate to the File/folder you want to change the ownership such as D:\Software and right click on it.
+1. First, navigate to the File/folder you want to change the ownership, such as D:\Software, and right-click on it.

 2. Then click on Properties from the list of options displayed.